Australia dives into QE, cuts rates as virus roils economy | MarketScreener

 "A priority for the Reserve Bank is to support jobs, incomes and businesses, so that when the health crisis recedes, the country is well placed to recover strongly," the RBA said in a statement.

+But the coronavirus now hangs heavy over the outlook with economists at major banks predicting the country would slide into recession in the first half of this year.

+Australia has recorded around 600 coronavirus infections and six deaths, a relatively small number compared with other countries, but officials are growing increasingly concerned about the prospect of an exponential rise in cases.

-In a sign of the unprecedented economic destruction, Australian flag carrier Qantas Airways Ltd on Thursday told most of its 30,000 employees to take leave and ceased international services.
+In a sign of the unprecedented economic destruction, Australian flag carrier Qantas Airways Ltd on Thursday delayed its dividend payment, told most of its 30,000 employees to take leave and ceased international services.

-The RBA said it would also provide a three-year funding facility to the country's banks at a fixed rate of 0.25%.
-Banks will be able to obtain initial funding of up to 3% of their existing outstanding credit.
+The RBA said it would also provide a three-year funding facility for at least A$90 billion to the country's banks at a fixed rate of 0.25%.
+Lenders will be able to obtain initial funding of up to 3% of their existing outstanding credit.

 The facility will be enhanced if banks boosted lending to businesses, especially to small- and medium-sized enterprises, the RBA added.